Micsween/startup/notes.md

 The Caddyfile is the configuration file for your web service gateway.
 The public_html directory contains all of the static files that you are serving up directly through Caddy when using it as a web service.
 We will cover Caddy configuration in a later instruction.
 The services directory is the place where you are going to install all of your web services once you build them.

 ## Accessing the server remotely
+look to google slides from 1/16/24 to set up domain name and restart

 ```sh
 ➜  ssh -i [key pair file] ubuntu@[ip address]